Nutrition Guide for Postpartum and Breastfeeding Mothers

 Creamy Avocado Lime Rice with Chicken →

 This recipe only includes 10 ingredients!
 You can also use your Instant Pot® for this recipe, making it even faster to prepare.
-It contributes over 32 g of protein, 4 g of fiber, and 60% of your DV of vitamin B6 per serving, helping meet your nutritional goals.
+A serving contributes over 32 g of protein, 4 g of fiber, and 60% of your DV of vitamin B6 per serving, helping meet your nutritional goals.

 With fast dinners, you can spend less time cooking, and more time with your little one and resting.